1 . How do I get on the waiting list for a boxer puppy?

 17. How large will my new boxer puppy be?

 This is the MOST FAQ..
 Your new puppy at the time you pick him/her up will weigh anywhere between 6 and 10 lbs this depends a little on birthweight of your new pup and age of the pup when you take him home ..but the pups weight at this age does not foretell his mature weight.
 I mention this because I get another question about "runt" pups weight or size at maturity..
 There is no way to predict with any accuracy the grown weight of a boxer whether he is the "runt" puppy of the litter or not.
 We've had a few "little ones" over the years some have gone on to make large size boxers while others have always stayed on the small end of the boxer standard as far as weight and height.
 Your new puppy will grow until he/she is at least 14- 18 months.
-An 18 month old boxers size is considered grown..from there they fill out and get a little wider thru the chest and rump area and stop the height growth , they will add a couple of pounds of padding as they age..
+An 18 month old boxers size is considered grown..from there they fill out and get a little wider thru the chest and rump area and stop the height growth , they will add a few pounds of padding as they age..
 You want your boxer to grow slowly.
 Growing slowly will allow his joints and bones to be healthy not weak.
-If your young pup is growing to fast at 6 months you can put him on a good quality adult maintenance food to slow his growth down just a little and allow his joints and bones to form strongly.
+If your young pup is growing to fast at 6 or 8 months you can put him on a good quality adult maintenance food to slow his growth down just a little and allow his joints and bones to form strongly.
 As a matter of fact I suggest this...
 You will not "stunt" his growth by doing this.
 It will allow your boxer to form a good strong cartilage and bones framework to build on.
 Your new puppy will mature very closely to the height and weight of the parents of the litter.

 Here at our small kennel we do not breed for monster 90 lb boxers.
 German- lined (all Boxers are German lined but have been Americanized over the years / or so called Euro boxers are usually larger framed and will be heavier larger dogs than the American lined boxer.
 90 lb boxers are not the breed standard as set in place with AKC (American Kennel Club) guidelines.
 We breed for average weight and height on boxers as set by those AKC standards.
 If you want a huge dog buy a great dane or an english mastiff.
 Boxers are considered a medium sized dog.